Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- Giants pitchers combine to allow the ninth-fewest home runs in baseball (80 total, one per game).

-- Walker (2-0) makes the start for the Giants, his third of the season.
+- DeSclafani gets the start for the Giants, his 16th of the season.
+He is 4-6 with a 4.38 ERA and 66 strikeouts in 84 1/3 innings pitched.

-- The righty last pitched on Thursday against the San Diego Padres, when he threw one scoreless inning without surrendering a hit.
+- In his last time out on Wednesday, the right-hander tossed five innings against the San Diego Padres, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.